 You may also like…

-GoBox comes with a full GoPiGo robot car kit (using the Raspberry Pi) plus a new mission (and a total of 9 robot sensors) mailed to your door every month, for a year!
+GoBox is an awesome way to learn how to code with a robot!
+It comes with a full GoPiGo robot car kit (using the Raspberry Pi) plus a new mission (and a total of 9 robot sensors) mailed to your door every month, for a year!
 Only ships to USA.
 International customers check out GoBox International.
-Choose the “Missions Only” option if you already have the GoPiGo robot.
+Check out the “Missions Only” product if you already have the GoPiGo robot.

 This is a set of 4 small servos that you can connect to the PivotPi to make your robots and projects rotate!
 The servos come with various plastic adapters for connecting to your robotics, automation, and art projects.